13 Most Common 6.4L Powerstroke Problems & Fixes

 Solution to Cracked Up-Pipe Expansion Joints

-Clogged EGR Coolers
+6. Clogged EGR Coolers

 Preventing Clogging EGR Coolers

-Make sure you also follow a severe maintenance schedule too.
-By changing your coolant frequently, you can reduce the amount of problems down the road.
-Aftermarket EGR Coolers can also offer superior performance compared to factory ones.
+Make sure you also follow a severe 6.4L Powerstroke maintenance schedule too.
+By changing your coolant frequently, you maintain high-quality coolant flowing throughout your 6.4L Powerstroke’s cooling system.
+Aftermarket EGR Coolers can also offer superior performance and durability compared to factory ones.

-High Pressure Fuel Pump Wire Chafing
+7. High Pressure Fuel Pump Wire Chafing

 Early model year 6.4L Powerstroke are susceptible to chafing on the high pressure fuel pump harness.
 Over time, vibrations can cause the wires to be exposed.
 Once exposed, you run the risk of shorting your high pressure fuel pump.
 That’s an expensive repair you don’t want to risk!
 Luckily there is an easy solution.

-Front Cover Leaks
+8. Front Cover Cavitation and Leaks

 Front cover leaks can develop overtime, which can cause coolant to leak into the crankcase.
 This is another reason it is very important to check your dipstick frequently.
 You can often catch a problem before it leads to a total engine rebuild.
 Frequently, leaks develop near the water pump area.
 Many believe these leaks occur due to cavitation.